annaarun123/spring-boot-country-flags/readme.md

 # Country Flags service using Spring Boot and Prometheus for metrics

-Simple example for exporting metrics to [Prometheus](https://prometheus.io/) from a Spring Boot app.
+Simple app for fetching flags for countries and exporting metrics to [Prometheus](https://prometheus.io/) using Spring Boot.

 The configuration is contained with the [MonitoringConfig](https://github.com/annaarun123/spring-boot-country-flags/blob/master/src/main/java/com/annaarun/countryflags/MonitoringConfig.java) class: